 Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873.
 Patients From rest of the world and India call +91-6283487321

-Top 8 Homeopathic Medicines for Asthma
+Top 11 Homeopathic Medicines for Asthma

 Homeopathic medicine for Asthma

-Homeopathy treats the patient
+Homeopathy treats the patient, not just the disease

-Offers cure rather than suppression of disease
+Offers cure rather than suppression of symptoms

 Non-habit forming

-1. Arsenic Album – Top-grade Medicine for Asthma
+1. Arsenic Album – Top-Grade Medicine For Asthma

 The symptoms indicative of use of Arsenic Album in asthma is shortness of breath that gets worse after coughing.
 The characteristic to use it is asthma that gets worse around 12 am-1 am.
 Other symptoms are wheezing and suffocative cough with frothy mucus.
 Another important guiding feature for using Arsenic Album is asthma which alternates with skin rash or eczema.